mwdle/IDC/README.md

 ## Specifications and things you should know
 All builds were created and tested using the PlatformIO IDE extension for VSCode and Espressif ESP8266 NodeMCU board paired with a 2 pin .96 Inch 128x64 I2C SSD1306 OLED display.
 Mileage may vary using other boards, IDE's, and displays.    <br><br>

-The following libraries/dependencies are required (for basic and network functions):
+The following libraries/dependencies are required:
 * [Elegant OTA](https://github.com/ayushsharma82/ElegantOTA)
 * [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)
 * [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library)